 Testosterone levels decrease naturally with age.
 Signs and symptoms of low testosterone include decreased libido, erectile dysfunction (ED), fatigue, and muscle weakness.

 If you’ve experienced low T, you may have heard of testosterone replacement therapy (TRT) as a treatment option.
-While effective, there is one potential downside: TRT can have adverse impacts on male fertility.
-That’s why some people opt for another alternative like clomiphene (brand name Clomid).
+While effective, there is one potential downside: TRT can adversely impact male fertility.
+That’s why some people opt for an alternative treatment like Clomid.

 Side effects of Clomid